blokidde/Blokboy-gaming-device/docs/research.md

 Authentication ensures that the client communicates with the intended server, preventing attacks such as man-in-the-middle attack.
 HTTPS uses SSL/TLS certificates issued by trusted third-party authorities to verify the identity of servers.
 When connecting, the server presents its certificate, allowing the client to verify that the server is authentic and trusted.

 ### Data integrity
+Data integrity ensures that messages exchanged between client and server cannot be altered during transmission.
+HTTPS, via TLS, includes integrity checks that detect any attempts to modify data packets while being sent.
+If data manipulation is detected, the connection is terminated, protecting the transmitted information from being changed by unauthorized people.

 ## What do i need to upgrade HTTP to HTTPS?
 to upgrade you need at least these things: